opendocsg/slw-judgments-backfill/2012_SGHC_75/report.md

 _Arbitration_ – _Award_ – _Additional award; Recourse against award_ – _setting aside_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 17 and 26 of 2012 were dismissed by the Court of Appeal on 18 October 2012.
-See [2012] SGCA 57.]
+See <span class="citation">[2012] SGCA 57</span>.]

 10 April 2012